Good Standing Defined

 2. Has paid any outstanding fees or fines, and

 Subject to the new limitations of the law effective January 1, 2020, "good standing" should be defined in an association's governing documents.
-Due process must be followed when determining a member is "Not in Good Standing."
+Due process must be followed when determining that a member is "Not in Good Standing."

 Suspension.
 Members of common interest developments in California who are not in "good standing" may have certain membership privileges suspended, but, as of January 1, 2020, voting privileges may not be suspended for any reason.